ldzbeta/DSA/Graphs/Shortest Path Alg.md

 }
 ```

-Heuristics: Manhattan for 4/8-grid, Euclidean for real coordinates, etc. Ensure admissible (never overestimates).
+How it works:
+Add a dummy node, run Bellman-Ford to compute potential values, reweight all edges to remove negatives, then run Dijkstra from every vertex.

 ---

 ## 7) Multi-source shortest paths 🔀

-- Push all sources initially with distance 0 (or connect a virtual source to all sources with 0-weight edges).
+* Push all sources initially with distance 0 (or connect a virtual source to all sources with 0-weight edges).
-- Useful for “distance to nearest source”.
+* Useful for “distance to nearest source”.

-Dijkstra multi-source:
+Template:

 ```cpp
 vector<ll> multi_source_dijkstra(int n, const vector<int> &sources, const vector<vector<pair<int,ll>>> &adj) {
     vector<ll> dist(n, INF);